Ipswich Female Seminary: History

-Course of studies
+Curriculum

 Pupils were not accepted based on examination, but, if of suitable age, upon application, and then classed according to their abilities and attainments, their own and their parents’ views, and their probable future course of life.

 The school's focus was on preparing girls for careers as teachers and missionaries.
 It offered a "rigorous curriculum", including study of English, arithmetic, geography, chemistry, human physiology, history, the natural sciences, religion, vocal music, and calisthenics, and placed an emphasis on "standards of personal conduct and discipline".
 The institution had a chemical laboratory and a good philosophical cabinet and apparatus.

 Teachers encouraged students in questioning and analysis, in addition to comprehension.
 As part of their preparation, students did practice teaching with guidance from a teacher.

 Upon the completion of the established and liberal course of study, students were graduated with public exercises and a diploma.
 The custom of giving diplomas to young women on their completing a regular and prescribed course of study, was introduced by Grant at Derry, and brought by her to Ipswich.
 For years, hers was the only school for young women in which this practice was adopted.
 Neither the printed course of study nor the record of the catalogue ever fully exhibited the work done in the school.
 Students of a high grade often exceeded the requirements and distanced the report of the catalogue.